Skip to main content

 EndStatementSeparation (EndStatementSeparationStyle)

-• Joined: Prefer the joined form
+• Joined -> Prefer the joined form (e.g., enddo, endif)

-• Separated: Prefer the separated form
+• Separated -> Prefer the separated form (e.g., end do, end if)

 Nested configuration flags: